 Production and consumption are most commonly connected by studying the brokers or intermediaries shaping tastes and ensuring the operation and function of cultural markets.
 Contemporary cultural practices invariably require a complex process of mediation between producers and consumers.
 A sociological literature is now well established to understand this ‘boundary spanning position’ (Hirsch, 1972), normally in reference to a set of distinct cultural brokers (DiMaggio, 1987) or cultural intermediaries (Bourdieu, 1984, Maguire and Matthews, 2012).
 The notion of brokerage is rooted in the production of culture perspective, which focuses on the organizational practices of cultural mediators, explaining the ways in which their decision-making is influenced by particular institutional logics.

 Theoretical work on cultural gatekeeping is not just confined to neo-institutional theory, however.
 The work of Bourdieu (1984; 1993), for example, also addressed this area of cultural work, albeit conceptualizing such boundary-spanners less as brokers and more as ‘cultural intermediaries’.
 Work in this tradition tends to stress that intermediaries are key ‘‘tastemakers’’ (Mears, 2011; Friedman, 2014) that play a pivotal role in ‘‘framing’’ fields of cultural consumption by shaping what forms of culture are available to certain audiences (Maguire and Matthews, 2012).
-An important aspect of their job, to paraphrase Entwistle (2006), is to ‘matchmake artists with the tastes of appropriate audiences.
+An important aspect of their job, to paraphrase Entwistle (2006), is to ‘matchmake’ artists with the tastes of appropriate audiences.
 Yet as many have noted, intermediaries rarely have completely reliable knowledge about audiences (Havens 2006; Bielby and Harrington, 2004) and therefore most must make brokering selections based on ‘imagined audiences’, on ‘gut’ instincts about the fit between types of culture and types of audiences (Blaszczyk, 2008; Kuipers, 2012).

 Research around tastemaking and the construction of audiences offers a hinge between the literatures of consumption and production, with implications for cultural representation.
 In terms of production there has been an extensive literature detailing the inequalities and divisions that characterise the cultural workforce.
 This literature covers the standard sociological categories of gender (Conor et al 2015), ethnicity (Yuen 2016, Malik 2002, 2008, 2013, Saha 2012), class (Allen et al 2013, Friedman et al 2016, O’Brien et al 2016) and disability (Ellis 2015, Kuppers 2014), with a smaller literature associated with sexuality (Christian 2011, Martin 2015).